Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The selected file pathname is inserted into the File Name control in the dialog box.

-The first option is already selected as default, to import one or more required Access Objects from the selected Access database.
+The first option is already selected as the default to import one or more required Access Objects from the selected Access database.

 4. Click OK to open the selected Access Database and expose its Tables, Queries, Reports, etc.